thomasfgomez/House_Price_Prediction/README.md

 Let's see... in this part of the project, we have to split the dataset in train (70%) and test (30%) with cross-validation.
 Once we have that, our first mission is to run a Multiple Regression model and evaluate the metrics, this would be our benchmark model.
 We need to understand the metrics (R2, R2 adjusted, RMSE, and MAE).
 Taking this as a starting point, our work as ML engineers begin, we need to improve the metrics and achieve the best results that we can!

-Check the code in the notebooks below! 😉👇🏻
+Check the code in the notebooks! 😉👇🏻